AY2425S2-CS2103T-T13-1/tp/docs/UserGuide.md

    * `add n/Alice Pauline p/94351253 rs/Mon 1400 1600 ots/1/2 1000 1200 g/Get fitter mh/Twisted right ankle l/Bishan ActiveSG Gym t/friends` : Adds a client named `Alice Pauline` with many details such as her schedule, fitness goal, medical history and location.

-   * `find John Doe` : Finds a specific client and displays their name and phone number.
+   * `find John Doe` : Finds clients whose names match 'John' or 'Doe' and shows their name and phone number in the Client List.
+The Output Box will show the number of clients found by the application.

    * `view monday` : Displays the sessions the personal trainer has with the clients on that day.